Crystallization: A Normal & Natural Process

 Crystallization is a fancy term for the transformation of a liquid to a more solid crystal form.
 There are a few different reasons for crystallization, and we’re here to help you understand why your pure honey might be forming little white crystals and what you should do.

-Among other vitamins and enzymes, honey is made up of natural sugar and water.
+Honey is made up of natural sugar and water.
 Since sugar is a key player in the crystallization game, honey is subjected to the natural transformation process.
 When the sugar molecules in honey begin to reach each other, they can start a bonding process.
 This happens as water dissolves, leaving more room for sugar to bind together and crystallize.

 Another aspect of sugar that impacts the rate of crystallization is glucose and fructose.
 The sugar in honey is mainly composed of these two components.
 Depending on the type of flower the honey comes from, there may be more or less glucose or fructose.
 This ratio will impact the rate at which your natural honey begins to crystallize.
 Nature Nate’s honey, for example, has a custom blend of what we consider the best tasting varietals, which includes a few that crystallize faster.
 While this may affect how long it stays liquid, honey never expires, and we won’t sacrifice a consistently delicious taste for longer attractive shelf life.